 The posts of the Moon’s perigee and apogee times with distances in megameters are geocentric to avoid gyrations due to the Earth’s rotation.
 However, the times of the Moon’s four primary phases are posted for topocentric (Chicagoland) observers.
 They are based on the fraction of the apparent lunar disk that is illuminated, rather than the simplistic geocentric angular separations delimiting the four lunation quarters that are commonly printed on calendars.
 The Moon’s topocentric angular width in arcminutes is shown for the time of each Full Moon.
 The topocentric phase data should appear fairly accurate throughout North America.

-Apparent separations of less than 5° among bright planets and stars are posted.
+Apparent separations of less than 5° among bright planets and stars are posted, if greater than 10° from the Sun.
 The planets’ solar oppositions and conjunctions are shown, as are the greatest eastern and western elongations from the Sun for Mercury and Venus.

 The rising and setting times for the Sun, Moon and planets are ideally for northwest suburban Chicago, but should remain correct within a minute or two for all of Chicagoland.
 For each planet, only its rising or setting occurs at night, and that is the one listed.
 The planetary risings and settings are shown for odd numbered dates; averaging the times on either side should be sufficient for even numbered dates.

 The peak dates for major meteor showers are posted.
 Each month a graphic appears in the calendar’s lower right featuring an upcoming astronomical event.